ck-repo/aws-python-automation/README.md

-Git Repo for Automation AWS with Python Course from by Cloud Guru
+Git Repo for Automating AWS with Python, intially based on the course from A Cloud Guru

-###
+#######

 01-Webotron:

-Place for testing S3 website publishing
+S3 website publishing program

+Webotron Features:

+- Upload file to S3 and set content type to text/html

-01-Webotron Features:
+BucketMaster Features:

 - List S3 Buckets
-- List objets in an S3 Bucket
+- List objects in an S3 Bucket
 - Create an S3 Bucket ready for Website Hosting
-- Upload file to S3 and set content type to text/html